 - Body Measurements

 - Energy level

 - Health check-ups (and diagnostics)

 And lastly, routines are a great way to help you form new habits.
 These routine habits can help track your consistency.

 - Morning routine

 - Evening routine

 - Stress management

 If you would like help developing habits to track for weight loss, I am always available to you!
 Just get in touch!
-And if you want the free PDF version of the “42 Habits to Track for Weight Loss” infographic, grab your copy below!
+And if you want to take advantage of the limited time offer on Habit Tracking Templates, click below!